Canadian French: Sub-varieties

 There are two main sub-varieties of Canadian French.
 Joual is an informal variety of French spoken in working-class neighbourhoods in Quebec.
 Chiac is a blending of Acadian French syntax and vocabulary, with numerous lexical borrowings from English.

 Historical usage

 The term "Canadian French" was formerly used to refer specifically to Quebec French and the closely related varieties of Ontario and Western Canada descended from it.
 This is presumably because Canada and Acadia were distinct parts of New France, and also of British North America, until 1867.
 The term is no longer usually deemed to exclude Acadian French.

 Phylogenetically, Quebec French, Métis French and Brayon French are representatives of koiné French in the Americas whereas Acadian French, Cajun French, and Newfoundland French are derivatives of non-koiné local dialects in France.

 Use of anglicisms

-The term anglicism (anglicisme) is related to the linguistic concepts of loanwords, barbarism, diglossia, and the macaronic mixture of the French (français) and English (anglais) languages.
+The term anglicism (anglicisme) is related to the linguistic concepts of loanwords, barbarism, diglossia, and the macaronic mixture of the French and English languages.